rr-/hexvi/README.md

 - Search and replace
 - Man page
 - Enhanced control over appearance
-    - Showing modification with tab color
+    - Showing the file is modified with tab color
 - More built-in color schemes

 ### Features not likely to be added